 The Life & Health Sciences deal with the application of science to the delivery of healthcare.
 Majors in this interest area stretch across a wide range of scientific specializations.
 Coursework typically encompasses subjects such as biology, genetics, physiology, physics and exercise science.

-Majors: Agriculture & Natural Resources, Animal and Food Science, Applied Nutrition, Athletic Training, Biochemistry, Biological Sciences, Biological Sciences-Pharmaceutical Sciences, Chemistry, Cognitive Science, Dietetics, Entomology, Exercise Science, Food Science, Health Behavior Science, Health Sciences, Landscape Horticulture & Design, Medical Diagnostics, Medical Diagnostics (Pre-Physician Assistant), Medical Laboratory Science, Medical Scholars, Neuroscience, Nursing, Nutritional Sciences, Occupational Therapy (Health Sciences), Plant Science, Pre-Dental *, Pre-Medicine *, Pre-Veterinary Medicine & Animal Biosciences, .
+Majors: Agriculture & Natural Resources, Animal Science, Applied Molecular Biology & Biotechnology, Applied Nutrition, Athletic Training, Biochemistry, Biological Sciences, Chemistry, Cognitive Science, Dietetics, Exercise Science, Food Science, Health Behavior Science, Health Science, Insect Ecology & Conservation, Landscape Architecture, Medical Diagnostics, Medical Laboratory Science, Medical Scholars (Exercise Science), Neuroscience, Nursing, Nutritional Sciences, Occupational Therapy (Health Sciences), Plant Science, Psychology-BS, Pre-Dental *, Pre-Medicine *, Pre-Physician Assistant (Medical Diagnostics), Pre-Veterinary Medicine & Animal Biosciences, Pharmaceutical Science (Biological Sciences)

 PHYSICAL & APPLIED SCIENCES